sn-code-inside/geography-of-order-and-chaos-in-mechanics/ReadMe.txt

 user can exploit the power of a multicore machine.
 Indeed KEPLER for example, along with the other four supplied programs, is able to parallelize the computations in the following way.
-If you possess an n-core machine, in the folder "Kepler" and beside the subfolder "Master" create n-1 subfolders \named Slave1, Slave2, et cetera, then copy the whole content of "Master" identically in every folder: the n folders must differ only in the name.
+If you possess an n-core machine, in the folder "Kepler" and beside the subfolder "Master" create n-1 subfolders, named Slave1, Slave2, et cetera, then copy the whole content of "Master" identically in every folder: the n folders must differ only in the name.
 Start MATLAB then KEPLER from the "Master" folder, set the parameters, and click on "File/Save setting now".